Chibcha Linguistic Studies 2001-2002, Volume XX-XXI

 Last updated: Language / Culture

 The Huetar language (güetar) was spoken, before the Spanish Conquista, in the Central Valley of the current coastal territory and the basin of the Grande de Tárcoles and Virilla rivers, to the mouth of the first in the Pacific Ocean and the Siquirres plains in the Atlantic (Constula 1984; Quesada 1996; Ibarra 1990, 1999).
-The
+The various Huetar kingdoms were submitted by the conquerors since the 16th century and the population

 Linguistic Diversity of Costa Rica / Languages of Costa Rica